 Provision of the Actual Time of Arrival and the Actual Time of Departure.

-The aim of these checks is to ensure that the data provided in V4 format is at least of the same quality as the data provided to SSN Production environment (V3 format).
+The aim of these checks is to ensure that the data provided in V5 format is at least of the same quality as the data previously provided (V4).

 Upon the successful completion of the second phase EMSA will confirm that the national SSN system is ready to operate in the Production environment.
 The validation report will be included as part of the WoB document.